Online Bipartite Matching with Advice: Tight Robustness-Consistency Tradeoffs for the Two-Stage Model: Experiments

+The results are shown in \Cref{fig:crs}.
+Each plot shows a different weight distribution.
+In each plot, the points represent the average competitive ratio obtained by a given algorithm over the 100 replications.
 We make the following observations: \begin{itemize} \item Robust is the better advice-agnostic algorithm in the unweighted setting, while Greedy is the better advice-agnostic algorithm with varied weights. \item Our algorithms are advice-aware, and their performance improves with the quality of the advice.
-As $R$ increases, our algorithms' decisions are less affected by the advice, so their performance becomes less sensitive to changes in the advice quality. \item For the maximum possible robustness of $R = 0.75$, our algorithm dominates Robust, even when as many as half of the edges in the suggested matching are corrupted.
-This suggests there is value in incorporating advice into the algorithm's decisions, even if we only care about maximizing the competitive ratio, and even if the advice can be quite bad. \item When the probability of corruption is $p=0$, one cannot do better than always following the advice (setting $R=0$).
+As $R$ increases, our algorithms' decisions are less affected by the advice, so their performance becomes less sensitive to changes in the advice quality. \item With $R = 0.75$, our algorithm dominates Robust, even when as many as half of the edges in the suggested matching are corrupted.
+This suggests there can be value in incorporating advice into the algorithm's decisions, even if the advice is quite bad. \item When the probability of corruption is $p=0$, one cannot do better than always following the advice (setting $R=0$).
 On the other extreme, $p=1/2$ with varied weights makes Greedy perform best.
 However, in all intermediate regimes, algorithms based on new developments in this paper (with $R=0.15,\ldots,0.75$) perform best. \item It is rarely optimal to set $R = 0.0$ or $R = 0.75$.
-For example, setting $R = 0.15$ is only marginally worse than $R = 0.0$ when the probability of corruption is 0, and is noticeably better when the probability gets large.
-Similarly, setting $R = 0.6$ is is only marginally worse then $R = 0.75$ when the probability of corruption is $0.5$, and is noticeably better when this probability is small.
-Although more experiments are needed to reach any definite conclusions, this seems to suggest that even if one is very confident in the advice, it may be beneficial to set $R$ to be a small positive value (and not equal to 0).
-Similarly if one strongly believes the advice to be bad. \item The previous observation agrees with the shape of the concave tradeoff curve from our theory: When $R \approx 0$, one can gain a large improvement in robustness by sacrificing a bit of consistency because the curve is 'flat' at $R = 0$.
-Similarly, when $R \approx 0.75$, one can gain a large improvement in consistency by sacrificing a bit of robustness, because the curve is 'steep' at $R =0.75$.
+In particular, setting $R = 0.15$ is only marginally worse than $R = 0.0$ when the probability of corruption is 0, and is noticeably better when the probability gets large.
+Similarly, setting $R = 0.6$ is is only marginally worse than $R = 0.75$ when the probability of corruption is $0.5$, and is noticeably better when this probability is small. \item The previous observation agrees with the shape of the concave tradeoff curve from our theory: When $R \approx 0$, one can gain a large improvement in robustness by sacrificing a bit of consistency because the curve is flat at $R = 0$.
+Similarly, when $R \approx 0.75$, one can gain a large improvement in consistency by sacrificing a bit of robustness, because the curve is steep at $R =0.75$. \end{itemize}